Advancing UK Aerospace, Defence, Security & Space Solutions Worldwide

 Bonnie Patterson, vice president and general manager of Civil Space for BAE Systems Space & Mission Systems, said: “The ability to deploy Ascent spacecraft as a ‘space tug’ to transport essential cargo across orbits enhances support of critical exploration and space science missions facilitating our return to the moon.”

 Overall, the Elevation spacecraft line offers a wide range of standardised, high-performing spacecraft products, including Summit and Trek platforms.
-Together, the three Elevation spacecraft variants meet customer demand for affordable and on-schedule delivery, backed by seven decades of expertise with space system programs.
+Together, the three Elevation spacecraft variants meet customer demand for affordable and on-schedule delivery, backed by seven decades of expertise with space system programmes.

 Advertisement